wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 use it to deploy the installation to different nodes or machines in your Liberty Collective.

-In this lab, you will deploy Liberty and sample applications to a Liberty-ND Collective, while following several common practices as illustrated below.
+In this lab, you deploy Liberty and sample applications to a Liberty-ND Collective, while following several common practices as illustrated below.